Distressed Debt

 The Role of Advisors — Investment Banks, Restructuring Firms, and Legal Counsel

-Legal counsel in distressed situations includes both the large law firms that represent debtors and secured creditors in major bankruptcies — Kirkland & Ellis, Weil Gotshal, Latham & Watkins, Paul Weiss, and others with deep restructuring practices — and the specialized bankruptcy boutiques that focus exclusively on insolvency work.
-The choice of legal counsel can materially affect the strategy available to a distressed company or creditor, because the most experienced restructuring attorneys have deep knowledge of how specific judges approach contested legal issues, what arguments are likely to succeed in particular jurisdictions, and how to structure transactions and positions to maximize legal protection while achieving commercial objectives.
+Legal counsel in distressed situations includes the large law firms with deep restructuring practices — Kirkland and Ellis, Weil Gotshal, Latham and Watkins, Paul Weiss, Akin Gump, and others — as well as specialized bankruptcy boutiques.
+Kirkland and Ellis represented the Energy Future Holdings debtors.
+Weil Gotshal represented Lehman Brothers Holdings in its filing.
+The choice of legal counsel can materially affect the strategy available to a distressed company or creditor, because the most experienced restructuring attorneys have deep knowledge of how specific judges approach contested legal issues, what arguments are likely to succeed in particular jurisdictions, and how to structure transactions to maximize legal protection.

 Distressed Debt Outside the United States — Cross-Border Complexity